gandalf-network/eyeofsauron/README.md

 - -f, --folder [folder]: Set the destination folder for the generated files

-- -j, --javascript : Specify if the generated files should be compiled to Javascript.
+- -js, --javascript : Specify if the generated files should be Javascript files (default).

+- -ts, --typescript : Specify if the generated files should be TypeScript files.

 ### Using the Generated Files